 The mesh peering management (MPM) protocol is used to establish, maintain, and close mesh peerings between mesh STAs when dot11MeshSecurityActivated is false.
 When dot11MeshSecurityActivated is true, the peers establish an authenticated mesh peering using the authenticated mesh peering exchange (AMPE) protocol.
 The AMPE protocol requires an existing mesh PMKSA.
-If a mesh PMKSA with the candidate peer mesh STA exists it shall be used with AMPE.
+If a mesh PMKSA with the candidate peer mesh STA exists it AMPE shall use that PMKSA.
 If no mesh PMKSA exists the peers shall first authenticate to establish a mesh PMKSA, see 11C.5 (Authenticated mesh peering exchange (AMPE)).

 Modify section 11C.3.3 as indicated: